 Enhanced Accident Benefits are here to support you in accessing all the medical and rehabilitation care available to you.
 And, if you're unable to work due to an injury from a crash, you may have access to income replacement benefits.

 These benefits are available to all British Columbians.
 Whether you're a driver, passenger, pedestrian or cyclist, you'll be covered if you're injured in a crash.
 For a detailed look at the care and recovery benefits available, check out

 After a crash

 Your ICBC claims representative will explain the benefits that are available to you based on information provided by you and your healthcare team.
 Treatment covered by Enhanced Accident Benefits must be for injuries directly related to the crash and must be necessary for your rehabilitation and recovery.
-ICBC staff will work with you, your doctor and your health care providers to help you access the services and recovery benefits you need for as long as you need them.
+ICBC staff will work with you, your doctor and your health care providers to help you access the services and recovery benefits you need.